beneills/website/state_of_the_realm/test.md

 ### Annotations

-A _fact_ &mdash; something true beyond reasonable doubt and backed up empirically in the evidence &mdash; is marked with an _f_ and an identifying number, e.g.: all men are mortal {% fact 1 %}.
+A _fact_ &mdash; something true beyond reasonable doubt and backed up empirically in the evidence &mdash; is marked with an _f_ and an identifying number, e.g.: all men are mortal{% fact 1 %}.
 You can see the evidence by clicking the superscript link.
-Similarly. this is a _conjecture_: all trees are green {% conjecture 2 %}.
-Conjectures are not necessarily true, but are still backed up with external evidence.  _Statements_, like this, are propositions not explicitly backed up {% statement 3 %}.  _Inferences_ are deductions from other statements, for example: this document covers facts, conjectures and statements {% inference f1 c2 s3 %}.
-Footnotes are more flexible, usually with explanation or context {% footnote 4 %}.
+Similarly. this is a _conjecture_: all trees are green{% conjecture 2 %}.
+Conjectures are not necessarily true, but are still backed up with external evidence.  _Statements_, like this, are propositions not explicitly backed up{% statement 3 %}.  _Inferences_ are deductions from other statements, for example: this document covers facts, conjectures and statements{% inference f1 c2 s3 %}.
+Footnotes are more flexible, usually with explanation or context{% footnote 4 %}.

 {% evidence %}